MadalinTheGrey/MaT_TitireziiZburatori/README.md

 - body: n/a
 - params: ":id" is the id of the appointment to be returned
 - returns:
+  - status codes:
+    - 400 - Invalid appointment id
+    - 404 - Appointment not found / You are not the owner
+    - 200 - Appointment returned successfully
   - json

 ```